-IRL joy: My family, walks, funny audio/video and gifs in student discussion posts
+IRL Joys: My family, walks, funny audio/video and GIFs in student discussion posts.

 Message to students: There’s a LOT going on in 2020.
 A lot.
 Remember that we’re in this together, and we’re here for you.
 Talk to us when you need to!

 Rani Deighe Crowe, Assistant Teaching Professor of English